Conor Hourihane

 Conor Geraroid Hourihane (/ˈhaʊˌɹɪhən/) (born 2 February 1991) is an Irish football coach and former player who played as a midfielder.
-He is currently the head coach of club Barnsley.
+He is currently the assistant manager of club Leicester City.

 During his career as a player, he played for Aston Villa, Plymouth Argyle, Sunderland, Ipswich Town, Derby County, and Barnsley.
 He also played on loan for Swansea City and Sheffield United.

 Internationally, he represented the Republic of Ireland at senior level, as well as at under-19 and under-21 levels.

 Club career

 Early career

 Hourihane came through the youth team of Sunderland, and stayed with the Black Cats until 2010 when his contract expired.
 He was offered a new deal by Sunderland but chose to sign for his idol Roy Keane's Football League Championship side Ipswich Town, who had to offer compensation for the deal.
 Hourihane failed to make an appearance for Ipswich in the 2010–11 season.